 The problem was I procrastinated (remember we were on a deadline for the challenge), and I didn’t realize it would take over two weeks to have the countertops shipped to our Lake House.

-So our only options were to look at the big box stores to meet the challenge deadline.
+So, our only option was to look at the big box stores to meet the challenge deadline.

 They were only available in birch (solid wood but lighter than I wanted), But I thought, hey, okay, I’m flexible.

 Insert laughter here if you don’t know me well.

 –A side note: if you buy from a big box store, lay them on the ground to ensure they are not warped.
 We had to return two of ours that were warped when we went to cut them.
 We learned to pull them off the shelf on the final visit and lay them flat on the floor to check for warpage.